paleg/sqtop/README.md

      -c
              Do not compact the display of multiple occurrences of the same URL in a single connection.

+     -Z
+             Do not strip domain part of username.

      -n
              Do not do hostname lookups.